Get an annual AARP membership for only $9. Offer ends 12/11.

 Men and Life Expectancy: 1900-2000

 In 1900, the life expectancy for white men was 46.6 years.
-A Black man’s life expectancy was considerably less at 32.5 years.
+A Black man’s life expectancy was considerably shorter at 32.5 years.
 Fast-forward to the year 2000 and the statistics are far more positive.
 A white man’s life expectancy in the year 2000 was 74.7, and a Black man’s was 68.2.

 However, premature death was a major factor in the late 1920s and throughout the 1930s.
 The Great Depression wreaked havoc on all genders and races from 1929 through 1939.
 Sadly, suicide mortality peaked with unemployment in the most recessionary years: 1921, 1932, and 1938.5 During World War II, about 12 percent of the total U.S. population was part of the armed forces, according to Census Bureau and Department of Defense data.
 The data also reports that the U.S. would experience over 400,000 military personnel deaths.6